vaibhavpandeyvpz/datum/README.md

 ### Setting Up the Connection

-You can set the connection directly or use a connection factory for lazy connection creation using the `use()` method:
+You can set the connection directly or use a connection factory for lazy connection creation using the `connect()` method:

 #### Direct Connection